Hesperian Health Guides

 NWTND fa Page 3-1.png

-Stabbing pain with breathing may be a broken rib.
+Stabbing pain when breathing may be a broken rib.

 NWTND fa Page 3-1.png